binaryphile/kaizen/README.md

 the named string variable

         *Returns*: nothing.
 Creates or sets the named string variable as a side-effect.
-If you want to scope the variable locally, it must<br/>        already be declared.
+If you want to scope the variable locally, it<br/>

+must already be declared.
 Any contents will be replaced.
 Sets the variable to the lines read from stdin, including newlines.

         The lines are de-indented by the amount of whitespace